DJreyaB/DJreyaB/README.md

 - 👋 Hi, I’m @DJreyaB
-- 👀 I’m interested in Machine Learning and Artificial Intelligence, specifically Natural Languange Processing.
+- 👀 I’m interested in Machine Learning and Artificial Intelligence and Cloud Data Engineering.
-- 🌱 I’m currently learning TensorFlow and Google Cloud.
+- 🌱 I’m currently building ETL pipelines with postgresql and python.
-- 💞️ I’m looking to collaborate on Twitter sentiment analysis, web scraping and data mining, and
+- 💞️ I’m looking to collaborate on Twitter sentiment analysis, web scraping and data mining, and recommendation systems.
 - 📫 How to reach me djreya.boyd@gmail.com
 - Also feel free to visit [my website](https://www.djreyaboyd.com/).